Home/Facial Enhancement Procedures/Otoplasty (Ear Surgery)

 Does ear surgery hurt?

-Ear surgery is performed under anesthesia, so patients should not feel discomfort at the time of their procedure.
+Most of the time ear surgery is performed under anesthesia, so patients will not feel discomfort during the procedure.
 During the recovery period, temporary feelings of soreness, mild discomfort, and possible itchiness may occur, but should subside as your ears continue to heal.
-The surgical dressings and bandages placed after your procedure can also help to control swelling.
-Over-the-counter pain medication may be taken as necessary to enhance patient comfort.
+The surgical dressings and bandages placed after your procedure will help to control swelling.
+Over-the-counter pain medication may be taken as necessary to enhance patient comfort, and patients will be given be prescription-strength pain medication in case it’s needed during the early healing period.

 Is otoplasty covered by insurance?

 As an elective procedure, otoplasty is not usually covered by insurance companies.
-However, the cost of this cosmetic surgery can still be affordable with patient financing through CareCredit®.
+However, the cost of this cosmetic surgery can still be affordable with patient financing through CareCredit® and Prosper® Healthcare Lending.
 This payment option is frequently utilized to bring out-of-pocket expenses into budget, allowing qualified patients to pay for their procedure in smaller, more manageable installments as opposed to a lump sum up front.
 Our office would be happy to speak with you about the cost of otoplasty and options for patient financing — please don’t hesitate to call our practice at (949) 371-6963 to learn more.

 If you would like more information on otoplasty and ear surgery procedures, please contact OC Facial Plastic Surgery.